 - 1. The TILA-RESPA Rule requires a Loan Estimate to be delivered or placed in the mail no later than the third business day:

 - A) before receiving the consumer's application.

 - B) after consummation of the loan.

 - C) after receiving the consumer's application.

 - D) before consummation of the transaction.

 - 2. A Closing Disclosure must be provided to the consumer at least three business days:

 - A) prior to consummation.

 - B) prior to final approval.

 - C) after receiving the consumer's application

 - D) after loan consummation.

-- 3. The TILA-RESPA rule applies to which of the following?
+- 3. The capital gain tax exemption on primary residence for a married couple is:

-- A) A HELOCs
+- A) \$250,000

-- B) A conventional real property loan
+- B) \$500,000

-- C) A reverse mortgage
+- C) \$750,000

-- D) A mortgage secured by a mobile home.
+- D) \$0, the exemption has been eliminated

 - 4. A loan originator or lender is restricted from imposing fees on a consumer before the consumer has indicated an intent to proceed with the transaction after receiving the:

 - A) good faith estimate.

 - B) HUD-1 settlement statement.

 - C) Closing Disclosure.

 - D) Loan Estimate.